Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

-#### A decrease in number of loans can be seen in the number of loans when we move from sub_grades A to G which makes sense as we move towards riskier groups.
+#### A decrease in the number of loans can be seen when we move from sub_grades A to G which makes sense as we move towards riskier groups.

 ### Let's check all loans made per subgrade separated based on the loan_status.